trustly/TrustlyIosSdk/README.md

     }
 }
 ```
+**Note: If you choose to subscribe for TrustlyCheckoutEvents you will need to handle all opening of third party applications yourself!**

 ## Notes about URLScheme
 Please note that when rendering the Trustly Checkout from a native app you are required to pass your application’s [URLScheme](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) as an attribute to the order initiation request.
 By doing so, Trustly can redirect users back to your app after using external identification apps such as Mobile BankID.
 You can pass your URLScheme by including it in the "URLScheme" attribute when making an API call to Trustly.
 [You can read more about it here.](https://www.trustly.net/site/developer-portal?part=iosandroid)